isomerpages/pmo-nptd/media-centre/speeches/_posts/2026-04-15-post-Speech by Minister Indranee Rajah at the Launch of SMU LSEI.md

 <p>3.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 This breadth of participation reflects how ageing is a global and multi-dimensional issue that requires individuals, governments and the whole of society to work together.
-Platforms like this bring together stakeholders <a rel="noopener noreferrer nofollow" target="_blank">to </a>exchange best practices and deepen our understanding of how societies can adapt to ageing.
+Platforms like this bring together stakeholders to exchange best practices and deepen our understanding of how societies can adapt to ageing.
 <br>
 </p>
 <p><strong>Singapore’s Demographic Realities</strong>